Wolverine971/9takes/src/blog/community/why-im-selective-sharing-enneagram.md

 **Tip**: Foster a mutual exchange of ideas by asking questions and showing genuine interest in the other person's views and experiences.
 This creates an environment of mutual learning rather than a teacher-student dynamic.

 Engage, don't lecture.
-Dialogue fosters mutual exploration, rather than imposing a one-sided view.
+Dialogue fosters mutual exploration rather than imposing a one-sided view.

 ## The Complexity of the Enneagram Can Be Overwhelming